-Natural philosopher, writer, revolutionary politician and inventor.
-Born Boston Massachusetts.
-Spent 1724-1726 in London working in the printing business and wrote a pamphlet.
+Spent 1724-6 in London working in the printing business and wrote a pamphlet.
 Was in London again, 1757-62 staying at 7 Craven Street, petitioning the British authorities on behalf of the Pennsylvania assembly.
 In London again, 1764-75, to petition king George III.
 1783 signatory to the Treaty of Paris.
 Owned as many as 7 slaves and expressed the racist views that were common at the time, but later became an outspoken critic of slavery.

 Quote: "Nothing can be said to be certain except death and taxes."
 Invented: a heat-efficient stove - the "Franklin", bifocal glasses and swimming flippers.
 Died in Philadelphia.